ovh/docs/pages/bare_metal_cloud/dedicated_servers/veeam-enterprise-server-backup-preparation/guide.en-au.md

 ---
 title: Preparing a Bare Metal Server backup with Veeam Enterprise
 excerpt: Learn how to prepare to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise)
-updated: 2024-03-07
+updated: 2024-03-26
 ---

 ## Objective

+Backing up a Bare Metal server with Veeam Enterprise involves several applications and services to work together.
+The process may also change based on your configuration and preferences.

-Learn how to prepare to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise).
+**Learn how to prepare to back up your Bare Metal Server using Veeam Backup and Replication (Enterprise).**

 ## Requirements